mui/material-ui/docs/src/pages/guides/server-rendering/server-rendering.md

 The key step in server-side rendering is to render the initial HTML of the component **before** we send it to the client-side.
 To do this, we use [ReactDOMServer.renderToString()](https://reactjs.org/docs/react-dom-server.html).

+Material-UI is using emotion as its default styled engine.
-We then get the CSS from the `sheets` using `sheets.toString()`.
+We need to extract the styles from the emotion instance.
-As we are also using emotion as our default styled engine, we need to extract the styles from the emotion instance as well.
-For this, we need to share the same cache definition for both the client and server:
+For this, we need to share the same cache configuration for both the client and server:

 `getCache.js`